Keith Hernandez On Baseball, 'Seinfeld' And Being His Own 'Worst Enemy'

 HERNANDEZ: It was a huge park.

-HERNANDEZ: And it was sunken and underground on street level.
-And the only open-air part of the ballpark was from left center to right center, and it would blow in.
+HERNANDEZ: And it was sunken and underground one street level.
+And the only open-air part of the ballpark was from left-center to right-center, and it would blow in.
 And when it got hot in the summer, you had to hit line drives.
 And we called it Death Valley.
-And I was a line-drive hitter anyway.
+And I was a line drive hitter anyway.

-So the 162 home runs, whatever it is, you know, if I had played at Wrigley Field, or if I had played at Veterans Stadium or Three Rivers Stadium, I probably would have hit over two home - 200 home runs.
-And that would have helped, which means more RBI.
-I drove in over 1,000 runs.
-So I lost some time playing with some - two strikes and two lockouts.
-You know, those are games that went across the board, but I wasn't able to play.
+So the 162 home runs, whatever it is - you know, if I'd have played at Wrigley Field or if I'd have played at Veterans Stadium or Three Rivers Stadium, I probably would've hit over two home - 200 home runs, and that would've helped, which means more RBI.
+I drove in over a thousand runs.
+So I lost some time playing with some two-strikes and two lockouts, you know?
+Those are games that won across the board that I wasn't able to play.

-HERNANDEZ: No, I don't want - I'll tell you what.
-When it's all said and done, and I'm long gone, who's going to remember?
-And, you know, I'm not going to worry about it.
-What bothers me the most, Dave, is my 300 lifetime batting average.
-I'm at 296.
+HERNANDEZ: No, and I'll tell you why.
+When it's all said and done and I'm long gone, who's going remember?
+And you know, I'm not going to worry about it.
+What bothers me the most, Dave, is my .300 lifetime batting average.
+I'm at .296.

-And ironically, my childhood idol, born on the same birthday as him, Mickey Mantle, October 20 - when I got my first baseball card and I saw that, he was my idol - I always had a seven on my back - that is Mickey's pet peeve.
-I read in his biography that he lost because of injury - he stayed around too long - he lost his 300 lifetime batting average.
+And ironically, my childhood idol - born on the same birthday as him - Mickey Mantle, October 20 - when I got my first baseball card and I saw that, he was my idol.
+I always had a 7 on my back.
+That is Mickey's pet peeve.
+I read in his biography that he lost, 'cause of injury - he stayed around too long - he lost his .300 lifetime batting average.
 And ironically, I'm in the same boat.
-I'm a 300-hitter.
-I'm not a 296 hitter.
+I'm a .300 hitter.
+I'm not a .296 hitter.